josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 **Better**:
 - “_That code_ could be clearer.”
-- “_That approach_ doesn't scale well.”
+- “_That approach_ may not scale well.”
 - “_Let's_ rethink that.”

 ### Always have questions ready, and always ask them